sam-may/higgs_dna_tutorial.github.io/index.md

 - How do I specify which samples/years I run over?
     - Most commonly used samples are planned to be available centrally within HiggsDNA.
 If the samples you want to run over are already in an existing catalog, you simply add the relevant samples and years to the `"samples"` field in your config file.
     - If you need to add a new sample, you can create a new catalog or add to an existing one.
 See Sec.
 3.4 for more details.
+- What happens if I ctrl-c or lose my screen while running `run_analysis.py`?
+    - The script is designed to pick up right where it left off if this happens.
+It will remember the condor ids of any batch jobs, previous progress, etc. It is safe to ctrl-c and rerun the same command!
+- Some jobs are taking forever to run, can I just ignore them and have HiggsDNA merge my outputs?
+    - Yes, you can run `scripts/run_analysis.py` with the `--retire_jobs` option which will deem each sample x year as "complete" provided that at least 1 job has finished.
+If 0 jobs have finished for a given sample x year, it will wait until there is at least 1 finished and then deem the sample x year as "complete".
+    - You can undo this and resubmit the retired jobs with the `--unretire_jobs` option.
+HiggsDNA will remerge your output files and properly adjust scale1fbs for MC samples.

 ### 3.1.2 Creating a config file